BROWN BEAR ATTACKS

 Grizzly Bear Attacks at Yellowstone

-In July 2011, a California man died in Yellowstone National Park after inadvertently walking into a grizzly bear and her cubs.
+In July 2011, 57-year-old Brian Matayoshi from California, died in Yellowstone National Park after inadvertently walking into a grizzly bear and her cubs.
+His wife Marilyn was grabbed by her backpack by the bear, but she was not harmed.
 It was the first fatal grizzly attack inside Yellowstone in 25 years.
 The hiker was with his wife when he "surprised" the sow, which killed him "in an attempt to defend a perceived threat to her cubs," the National Park Service said in a statement.
 A group of hikers heard the wife's cries and used a cell phone to call 911.
-Park Rangers responded but did not put down the mother grizzly.
-[Source: Daily Mail, July 8, 2011]
+Park Rangers responded but did not kill the mother grizzly because they determined it was the female protecting its cubs.
+But the park did kill a four-year-old male grizzly a few weeks later after that 117 kilograms (258 pounds) animal charged — but did not injure — a man sitting on a hiking trail near Yellowstone Lake.
+Yellowstone National Park is home to more than 600 bears, which can be as large as 272 kilograms (600 pounds) [Source: Daily Mail, July 8, 2011]

 A Death in Yellowstone — On the trail of a killer grizzly bear (April 2, 2012) is a lengthy account by Jennifer Grose in Slate of how wildlife investigators found a killer grizzly in Yellowstone and the history of grizzly attacks in the park. slate.com.